Adverse Childhood Experience - Life After Cruelty, Abuse or Neglect

 Some benefits of working with a Trauma Focused Therapist

-Working with a trauma focused therapist can be extremely helpful if you have experienced emotional trauma in childhood, abuse or a difficult childhood/adolescence.
+Working with a trauma focused therapist and getting counselling for trauma can be extremely helpful if you have experienced emotional trauma in childhood, abuse or a difficult childhood/adolescence.
 These are some of the benefits:

 reduced or diminished anxiety / low mood